LLnCSoftware/mserve/examples/02quickauth/02quickauth.md

-servant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv
+servant.q - Same API as in qsvr.q, but with client interface implemented using secure\_invocation.q authent.q - Plugin providing authentication based on the username, password, and role in the file users.csv

+authriz.q - Plugin providing the allowed function names for each user role as specified in the file roles.csv

+TODO: I think actually showing a table describing the structure of users.csv and roles.csv would be very useful here.
+This would especially be useful in the case of putting these examples on a github pages or wiki instead of directly in the repo.

 ## To Do and Observe